andrewheiss/ath-pelican/content/blog_posts/2009-05-14-a-tale-of-three-taxis.md

 Title: A Tale of Three Taxis
 Excerpt: Traffic in Cairo is horrible, especially when all the taxi drivers, the ubiquitous life-blood of the Egyptian streets, have a deathwish for you.
 Category: blog
-Tags: cairo, chaos, egypt, life abroad, taxis
+Tags:
+  - cairo
+  - chaos
+  - egypt
+  - life abroad
+  - taxis
 Slug: a-tale-of-three-taxis
 ---